ivominic/task-management/README.md

 To enable CORS, in main.ts we should to add only one line: app.enableCors();.
 In production, this should be removed, and only whitelist addresses from which we allow consuming this services.

+## Testing

+Nestjs comes with preinstalled testing framework - Jest.
+Jest expects that test files end with .spec.ts.
+We will create file task/task.service.spec.ts in src folder.
+This file will contain specifications for tests.
+Before running test, we need to create test.yml file in config folder, with parameters for testing.
+In this project, we have copied content from development.yml.Second option is to run test with NODE_ENV=development parameter and tests will use config file for development stage.
+Describe sets name of the test, and contains all test for class.
+Since we want to initialize object before each test, we well create initialization of global properties inside beforeEach() method.
+CreateTestingModule allows us to include only parts that we want to test, from original module.
+Mocking task repository is needed in order to not use our database, for object creating/updating/deleting.
+Object in this function is in parenthesis, which means it is going to be returned immediately.
+Module can be used after compiling.To test getTasks method, we need to mock it first (getTasks: jest.fn()).
+We also mocked user that will be used in all test.
+Test fail for me, because User could not be loaded from task.entity.ts

 ## Running the app

 ```bash